Mrt0t0/NewGreedy/README.md

 4.  **Monitor the service:**
     -   **Live Console & File Logs:** Logs are now visible in `journalctl` and saved to the path specified by `log_file`.
-    -   `sudo systemctl status newgreedy.service`
+    -   Check the status: `sudo systemctl status newgreedy.service`
-    -   `journalctl -u newgreedy.service -f`
+    -   View live logs: `journalctl -u newgreedy.service -f`